smartpricer/smart-pricer-jobs/README.md

 Within our company we are the "Tech" team, which consists of multiple data engineers and analysts.
 About 40% of our team identifies as female.

-Our daily work is a mix of organizational overhead (15%), development (60%), supporting customer projects (15%), and operations (10%).
+Our daily work is a mix of development (60%), supporting customer projects (15%), operations (10%), and organizational overhead (15%).

 The team works from our main office in Berlin (*U Rosenthaler Platz*) on Tuesdays and Wednesdays.
 All other days we are working from the home office.